guikarai/PE-LinuxONE/index.md

 **Note 2**: vx on line 4, indicates that SIMD and vector instructions are properly supported and detected.

 ### 2. Installing libica
-To make use of the libica hardware support for cryptographic functions, you must install the libica.
-Obtain the current libica version from your distribution provider for automated installation.
-Please issue the following command:
+To make use of the libica hardware support for cryptographic functions, you must install the libica package.
+Obtain the current libica version from your distribution provider for automated installation by issuing the following command:
 ```
 root@crypt06:~# sudo apt-get install libica-utils
 ```
 After the libica utility is installed, use the **icainfo** command to check on the CPACF feature code enablement.
 The icainfo command displays which CPACF functions are supported by the implementation inside the libica library.
-Issue the following command to show that the device driver loaded how which cryptographic algorithms will be accelerated and hardware or software way.
+Issue the following command to show which cryptographic algorithms will be hardware-accelerated by the libica driver, and which one will remain software-only implementations.

 ```
 root@crypt06:~# icainfo
 The following CP Assist for Cryptographic Function (CPACF)